Fourth-Grader Survived Uvalde Shooting by Covering Herself in Classmate's Blood

 Miah reportedly told her father she saw her teacher, Eva Mireles, shot and a phone fall from her teacher's hand.
 Miah grabbed it and called 911.

-Cerrillo reportedly said his daughter told him she lay on top of a classmate after she was shot so the gunman would think they were both dead.
+Cerrillo reportedly said his daughter told him she laid on top of a classmate after she was shot so the gunman would think they were both dead.

 Her classmate was still breathing at first, Miah reportedly told her father, but she died before help came.